pate0359/SudoKu/README.md

 ## Deployment
 * Checkout, Clone or download this repository.
 * You dont need any chnage to run this application if you are using Xcode8, or you require to update Xcode latest version as Xcode 8 support Swift 3.0
 * You can copy algorithm file "Sudoku.swift" in your project and create your own sudoku game.
+* Easy to add new puzzle : Add puzzle string in examples.text and applictaion will render it.

 ## Usage Example